Liberty vs. UTEP odds, picks, score predictions

-Liberty vs. UTEP prediction, odds, line, time: 2025 college football Week 7 picks from proven model
+Liberty vs. UTEP prediction, odds, line, time: 2025 college football Week 7 picks from advanced model

 The SportsLine Projection Model has revealed its Liberty Flames vs. UTEP Miners picks for Wednesday

 The Liberty Flames (1-4) head over to play the UTEP Miners (1-4) in a Conference USA showdown on Wednesday on CBS Sports Network.
 Liberty is on a four-game losing streak, as they lost 21-7 to Old Dominion in Week 6.
 Likewise, the Miners have lost three of the last four outings.
 On Sept.
 27, Louisiana Tech defeated UTEP 30-11.
-Liberty leads the all-time series 2-0, with a 28-10 win last season.
+Liberty leads the all-time series 2-0, with a 28-10 win last season and a 42-28 victory in 2023.

 Kickoff from the Sun Bowl in El Paso, Texas, is at 8 p.m.
 ET.
-The Flames are 1.5-point favorites in the latest Liberty vs. UTEP odds, while the over/under for total points scored is 48.5 via SportsLine consensus.
+The Flames are 1.5-point favorites in the latest Liberty vs. UTEP odds, while the over/under for total points scored is 46.5 via SportsLine consensus, a decrease after being as high as 48.5.
 Before making any Liberty vs. UTEP picks, check out the college football predictions from the SportsLine Projection Model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: